firefly-iii/docs/docs/docs/firefly-iii/installation/third_parties.md

 There are several third parties where you can run a Firefly III instance.
 Keep in mind that there's no such thing as a "free lunch", and these options are either paid or severely limited (very slow or can't handle many transactions).

+## Synology

+Mariushosting.com wrote [an excellent guide](https://mariushosting.com/how-to-install-firefly-iii-on-your-synology-nas/) on how to host Firefly III on your Synology NAS.

 ## Heroku

 Firefly III supports [Heroku](https://heroku.com/).
 You can [deploy Firefly III in Heroku](https://heroku.com/deploy?template=https://github.com/firefly-iii/firefly-iii/tree/main) after you register for an account.